philbert440/documate-grok/docs/getting-started/backend.md

 The backend for Documate is a set of serverless functions that handle the content upload and process question requests.
 These functions can be deployed to [AirCode](https://aircode.io) by a single click.

-## Get a Copy
+## Choose Your Backend

+Documate supports multiple AI providers.
+Choose the one that best fits your needs:

+### OpenAI Backend (Default)

-By clicking the button below, you can get a copy of the backend and launch your own App.
+By clicking the button below, you can get a copy of the OpenAI backend and launch your own App.

 <a href="https://aircode.io/dashboard?owner=AirCodeLabs&repo=documate&branch=main&path=backend&appname=Documate" style="display: inline-block" target="_blank">
   <img src="https://aircode.io/aircode-deploy-button.svg" alt="Deploy with AirCode" width="166">